Understanding Attention Through Awareness

 Gestalt and Attention Deficit Hyperactivity Disorder (ADHD)

-For someone with ADHD, this figure-ground relationship often functions quite differently.
-Multiple things compete to become figure simultaneously, making it difficult to let any single ‘gestalt’ form clearly and completely.
-It's as though dozens of figures are all shouting for attention at once, none able to settle long enough to become truly satisfying.
+For someone with ADHD, this figure-ground relationship often works differently.
+Multiple things compete to become figure at once, making it difficult to let any single gestalt form clearly and complete itself.
+It's as if dozens of figures are all calling for attention simultaneously, none of them able to settle long enough to be satisfying.

-Gestalt therapy's approach to ADHD would attend to the present-moment awareness and the holistic understanding of the person within their environment.
-Rather than focusing solely on observable behaviours like inattention or restlessness, Gestalt therapy would consider how individuals with ADHD experience themselves and make contact with their world.
-From this perspective, what appears as scattered attention may actually represent an overwhelming flood of competing figures emerging from ground, making it difficult to sustain focus on any single ‘gestalt’ long enough for completion and satisfaction.
+A Gestalt approach to ADHD attends to present-moment awareness and to the whole person in their environment.
+Rather than focusing solely on observable behaviours like inattention or restlessness, it asks how the person experiences themselves and how they make contact with the world around them.
+From this perspective, what looks like scattered attention may be a flood of competing figures emerging from ground, none able to be sustained long enough for completion or satisfaction.

-The Cycle of Experience, a central concept in Gestalt therapy, provides a particularly useful framework for understanding ADHD.
-This cycle maps the natural flow from sensation and awareness through mobilisation, action and contact, culminating in satisfaction and withdrawal, for example it might show how a need emerges, how we mobilise to meet it, and how we complete the experience.
-An example of a gestalt cycle of experience would be - i notice I am hungry, i go to the fridge, i get a snack, eat it and my hunger is satisfied making space for awareness of new needs..
-Research suggests that individuals with ADHD show characteristic interruptions at various points in this cycle.
-The constant shifting of activities and interrupted tasks leave the ‘gestalt’ continually open, creating what might be described as a disorganised internal world where meaningful completion rarely occurs.
-This perpetual incompletion generates chronic dissatisfaction, as the person searches for themselves through impulsive feeling and action without achieving the resolution that comes from full contact.
+The Cycle of Experience, a central piece of Gestalt theory, is a useful framework here.
+The cycle maps the flow from sensation and awareness through mobilisation, action and contact, ending in satisfaction and withdrawal.
+It shows how a need emerges, how we mobilise to meet it, and how we complete the experience.
+A simple example: I notice I am hungry, I go to the fridge, I get a snack, I eat it, my hunger is satisfied, and there is space for the next thing.
+Clinical observation suggests that people with ADHD often experience interruptions at various points in this cycle.
+The constant shifting of activity and interrupted tasks leave the gestalt open, and meaningful completion happens less often than it might.
+Over time, this creates a kind of chronic dissatisfaction.
+The person searches for themselves through impulsive feeling and action without arriving at the resolution that comes from full contact.

-Gestalt therapy conceptualises these patterns not as pathological deficits but as ‘creative adjustments’—basically ways the we have learned to function.
-Someone diagnosed with ADHD may have developed patterns of quickly shifting attention (deflection), going along with (confluence) or hypervigilance as responses to environmental demands that feel overwhelming or incomprehensible.
-The therapeutic task becomes one of increasing awareness of these patterns and exploring whether they still serve the person's needs in their current life circumstances.
-Often, what was once an adaptive response has become rigidified, introducing difficulties rather than resolving them.
+Gestalt therapy understands these patterns as creative adjustments, the ways someone has learned to live with what they have.
+A person diagnosed with ADHD may have developed habits of quickly shifting attention (deflection), of going along with whatever is happening around them (confluence), or of hypervigilance, as responses to environmental demands that felt overwhelming or incomprehensible.
+These were once adaptive.
+The therapeutic task is to help the person notice these patterns and to ask whether they still serve them now.
+Often what was once a useful response has hardened, and the response itself has become part of the difficulty.

-The therapeutic approach emphasises building what Gestalt therapy calls 'self-support'—the capacity to identify one's own needs, mobilise energy towards meeting them, and experience satisfaction from completed action.
-For someone with ADHD, this might involve learning to notice bodily sensations that signal restlessness before it becomes overwhelming, or recognising the difference between genuine interest (which supports sustained attention) and anxiety-driven hypervigilance (which scatters it).
-Progressive muscle relaxation, breathing exercises and mindfulness practices help cultivate this embodied self-awareness, grounding attention in present-moment sensation rather than allowing it to fragment across multiple competing stimuli.
+The work emphasises what Gestalt calls self-support.
+The capacity to identify one's own needs, mobilise energy towards meeting them, and experience satisfaction from completed action.
+For someone with ADHD, this might mean learning to notice the bodily sensations that signal restlessness before they become overwhelming, or learning to tell the difference between real interest, which supports sustained attention, and anxiety-driven hypervigilance, which scatters it.
+Practices like progressive muscle relaxation, breathing exercises and mindfulness can help cultivate this embodied self-awareness, grounding attention in present sensation rather than letting it fragment across competing stimuli.

-The dialogic, present-centred nature of Gestalt therapy also offers particular advantages for working with ADHD.
-Rather than lengthy analysis of past patterns or abstract discussion of coping strategies, the therapy emphasises experiments and exercises conducted in the here-and-now.
-Empty chair work might help someone explore the conflict between their desire for focused achievement and their restless energy.
-Creative activities engage multiple modalities of experience, matching the varied and intense way many people with ADHD engage with their world.
+The dialogic, present-centred quality of Gestalt therapy also offers something specific to ADHD work.
+Rather than long analysis of past patterns or abstract discussion of coping strategies, the therapy uses experiments and exercises in the here and now.
+Empty chair work might help someone explore the conflict between their wish for focused achievement and their restless energy.
+Creative methods engage more than just the verbal mind, which often suits how people with ADHD actually experience their world.

-Ultimately, Gestalt therapy's contribution to supporting those with ADHD might lie in its insistence on seeing the whole person, not merely a collection of symptoms.
-The adolescent who cannot sit still in lessons, the adult who struggles to complete projects—these are living, sensing, feeling beings trying to make contact with an environment that often feels confusing, overstimulating or insufficiently engaging.
-By cultivating awareness, supporting present-moment contact, and helping individuals develop their own rhythms of engagement and withdrawal, Gestalt therapy offers a path towards living more fully with ADHD rather than simply managing against it.
+What Gestalt therapy contributes to working with ADHD, I think, is its insistence on seeing the whole person rather than the collection of symptoms.
+The teenager who cannot sit still in lessons, the adult who struggles to finish projects, these are living, feeling, sensing people trying to make contact with environments that often feel overstimulating or insufficiently engaging.
+By cultivating awareness, supporting present-moment contact, and helping people find their own rhythms of engagement and withdrawal, Gestalt offers a way of living more fully with ADHD rather than only managing against it.

 References